 Don’t Show Too Much Skin

-Perhaps the biggest DON’T to keep in mind when going to Vatican City is the one about what to wear.
+Perhaps the biggest example of what not to do at the Vatican is the one about what to wear.
 If you’re not wearing proper attire, you won’t even be allowed in the museums and basilica, so this is something to be aware of even before you leave your hotel room in the morning.
 The Vatican City dress code means there can be no bare shoulders, knees or midriffs on display – and that goes for men and women.

 Don’t Take Photographs in the Sistine Chapel